VixenCreations/Unofficial-Python-OWO-SDK/README.md

 > **AI assistance notice:** this SDK was developed with the assistance of
 > **Claude Code (Opus 4.8)**.
 The protocol reimplementation, documentation, and test
-> tooling were produced with AI pair-programming, then verified byte-for-byte against
+> tooling were produced with AI Assisted Programming (Digital Cowork), then verified byte-for-byte against
 > the wire format and tested on real OWO hardware.

 A small, dependency-free Python library for driving an [OWO](https://owogame.com)